MikkoCA/Mindfulness-app/README.md

 # Mindfulness Chatbot

 A modern web application that combines AI-powered chat interactions with mood tracking capabilities to support mental wellness and mindfulness practices.
-Fully responsive and optimized for mobile devices, including iPhone.

 ## Features